- an unlisted proprietary company limited by shares incorporated under the Corporations Act and

 - a Commonwealth Company for the purposes of the PGPA Act.

-- restrictions on the power of ASC to do any of the following without prior written consent of the Shareholder Minister:
+- express restrictions on the power of ANI to take specified actions without prior written consent of the Minister for Finance and the Minister for Defence Industry

 - a provision deeming that Directors are considered to act in the best interests of the Commonwealth if they act in accordance with the instructions, directions or expectations of the Commonwealth

-- the ability for the Shareholder Minister to communicate expectations of the Commonwealth to inform the view of Directors
+- the ability for the Shareholder Ministers to communicate expectations of the Commonwealth to inform the view of Directors

-- the ability for the Shareholder Minister to direct Directors to exercise the powers of the company in a specified manner and
+- the ability for the Shareholder Ministers to direct Directors to exercise the powers of the company in a specified manner and

 The company does not presently have any financial borrowing.